fletcher/MMD-Test-Suite/README.md

 		--testdir=MultiMarkdownTests --ext=".tex" --Flags="-t latex"

 I have modified the script to allow a `--Flags` extension that passes the flags to the script that is called.
 This can be used to pass flags to the script to enable compatibility mode, or LaTeX output, or whatever.

+Also, see the MMD 3.0 (aka peg-multimarkdown) Makefile to see examples of how I use this.

 # For More Information #